lsd-ucsc/CASL/reading-group-meetings.md

 These are paraphrased notes from a live discussion with several people.
-Parenthesis are used where the paraphrasing is particularly distant from what the speaker said.
+Parenthesis or brackets are used where the paraphrasing is particularly distant from what the speaker said.
 Feel free to edit these notes as you see fit.

 # 2020-07-10, paper discussion